 Cosey Homes is an experienced team of Chartered Surveyors in Leeds.
 Our skilled structural engineers and surveyors have worked with thousands of happy clients across the North of England, delivering impartial advice, technical expertise and consistently exceptional customer service.

 With over 18 years in the property business, we are proud to be accredited by industry-leading organisations, including the Royal Institution of Chartered Surveyors (RICS).
-For details about any of our services, or if you would like to book in for a property survey, please call our friendly team direct on 0113 3188 300 or send a short enquiry via our contact page.
+For details about any of our services, or if you would like to book one of our Leeds Building Surveyors for a property survey, please call our friendly team direct on 0113 3188 300 or send a short enquiry via our contact page.

 Cosey Homes is a leading property surveyor in Leeds and the surrounding area, including Bradford, Harrogate and Wakefield.
-Our team has a wide range of diverse experiences in the property sector, and we have the knowledge and qualifications to carry out commercial property surveys and valuations as well as residential Building Survey (Level 3) and RICS HomeBuyer Reports (Level 2).
-From industrial warehouses and commercial premises to large homes and tower blocks, we are happy to assist in any environment.
+Our team has a wide range of diverse experiences in the property sector, and we have the knowledge and qualifications to carry out:

 Building 3, Leeds City West Business Park